Tina Burns

 The first step in delivering hot food is to start with a hot plate.
 This is important because if you put hot food on a cold plate, food immediately starts to lose temperature.
 A wide variety of plate heaters are available to help with this step.

-In general, if it takes 30 minutes or less to deliver food, a plate warmer and insulated base and dome should ensure the food is warm when it arrives.
-Options like Marquis insulated ware work well.
+In general, if it takes 30 minutes or less to deliver food, a heated plate, insulated base, and dome should ensure the food is warm when it arrives.
+Options like Marquis insulated ware work well, or find other meal delivery systems that fit your unique needs.

-If longer than 30 minutes is required, many communities use a traditional wax pellet system, which has holding times anywhere from 60 to 90 minutes, depending on product brand.
-These systems use a plate heater, a pellet heater, a base lifter, an underliner and an insulated dome.
+If longer than 30 minutes is required, many communities use a traditional wax pellet system, which has holding times anywhere from 60 to 90 minutes, depending on the product brand.
+These systems use a plate heater, a pellet heater, a base lifter, an underliner, and an insulated dome. there are also chilled pellets that can be used to keep cold food cold.

 For those looking for new technology, consider induction systems, which provide a smaller footprint and increased safety because the sides of the bases are cool to the touch.
 Induction systems come in several different varieties: